KannonZenetism/zenetism-field-physics/lattice-mathematics/LM02-mathematical-commentary.md

 ### Interpretation

 The artifact plan makes Zenetist mathematics durable.
-It carries the work into the public domain without loss of coherence.
+It carries the work into the shared domain of presence without loss of coherence.
 Each artifact is a witness — not only to structure, but to authorship.

 ---